 Fishadelphia’s team includes middle, high school, and college students, teachers, seafood harvesters, and marine biologists.

 Student team members (Thomas / South Philly)

 Wen Xin (Graduate)

 Wen Xin joined Fishadelphia in 2017 as a junior in high school, because she loves fish - eating fish, catching fish, and watching fish.
 Also, she was excited to start a student business!
 Fishadelphia has been a great experience for her to learn about and explore both the business and the seafood worlds.
 She loves to watch anime and draw anime characters.
 Plus, she likes to play basketball.
 She speaks both Mandarin Chinese and English.

 Charlisse (12th grade)

 Charlisse is Bajan-American, speaks English and is learning Spanish.
-She is compassionate, driven, and hardworking - joined the Fishadelphia family in its first year while she was in the 9th grade.
-She wanted to learn how to run a business and be around and a part of something she loves: seafood.
+She is compassionate, driven, and hardworking.
+Joining the Fishadelphia family in its first year while she was in the 9th grade, she wanted to learn how to run a business and be around and a part of something she loves: seafood.
 Charlisse enjoys reading, walking, music, and taking care of her baby brother.
 She is currently obtaining a job as the intern/assistant of an OBGYN doctor.

 Cindy (12th grade)